 New York's electricity industry is transforming rapidly, from traditional, controllable fossil fuel generation to non-emitting, weather-dependent intermittent resources and distributed generation.
 These changes are driven primarily by state policies, but also by technological advancements that are expanding the possibilities of new resources and lowering their costs.
-New York State programs aim to serve 70% of load with energy generated from renewables by 2030.
-Our initial assessments of emerging reliability challenges indicates that the primary challenge arises from the variability and unpredictability of wind and solar generation.
+New York State law aims to serve 70% of load with energy generated from renewables by 2030.
+Our initial assessments of how to reliability serve electricity demand with this electricity mix indicates that the primary challenge arises from the variability and intermittency of wind and solar generation.
 As the penetration of those technologies increases, the grid will likely need more load-following capability, and possibly more fast-response and flexible resources that provide operating reserves to address expected and unexpected changes in net load.
 The grid will also need a substantial amount of installed reserve capacity that is available to serve load when wind and/or solar generation output is insufficient for periods that may range from minutes to several days.